Acute compartment syndrome after open forearm fracture--scale of the problem and case report | Canada Hyperbarics Skip to main content

 What They Found

 They found that one patient developed acute compartment syndrome following an open forearm fracture treated conservatively with plaster.
-The abstract highlighted that acute compartment syndrome, if undiagnosed or untreated, can lead to irreversible damage to limb muscles and nerves due to ischemia.
+The abstract highlighted that acute compartment syndrome, if undiagnosed or untreated, can lead to irreversible damage to limb muscles and nerves due to ischaemia.

 Canadian Relevance